 Conversation flow

-Configure how your assistant handles timeouts and interruptions during conversations.
+Configure how your assistant handles timeouts, interruptions, and turn-taking during conversations.

 Overview

-Conversation flow settings determine how your assistant handles periods of user silence and interruptions during speech.
+Conversation flow settings determine how your assistant handles periods of user silence, interruptions during speech, and turn-taking behavior.
 These settings help create more natural conversations and can be customized based on your use case.

 Timeouts